 Espresso on-the-go: Wacaco Nanopresso Review

-The Wacaco Nanopresso is a portable espresso maker that promises to deliver what a moka pot or Aeropress fail to achieve on their own – real crema.
+The Wacaco Nanopresso is a portable espresso maker that promises to deliver what a moka pot or Aeropress fail to achieve – real crema.
 This simple, hand-powered espresso maker is one of my favorite ways to get a caffeine fix on the go.
 It’s small enough to fit in a backpack, hand bag or even fanny pack and makes great-tasting coffee by manually building up pressure via a spring loaded pump.
 It’s easy to use, it reaches a maximum pressure of 18 bar, but does require some practice in order to get the best possible results from it.
+In this guide I will share how to use this powerful device and how to get the most out of it.

 This article contains affiliate links to Amazon.
 As an Amazon Associate I earn from qualifying purchases.